-It represents a sacred area that serves as a collection point for Hindu gods and as a receptor for universal forces.
-There a number of gods that occupy a specific position in the figure making the structure of the mandala to be highly elaborate.
+It represents a sacred area that serves as a collection point for Hindu gods and a receptor for universal forces.
+Several gods occupy a specific position in the figure, making the structure of the mandala highly elaborate.

 These images are formed from deep within our unconscious mind.
-It can, therefore, be used to represent a dream in the psychoanalysis and search of self-unity and completeness.
+Therefore, it can represent a dream in the psychoanalysis and search for self-unity and completeness.

-When one mentally enters a mandala’s center, the person is symbolically given a tour through the cosmos to the essence of reality.
+When one mentally enters a mandala’s center, the person is symbolically given a tour through the cosmos to reality’s essence.
 The mandala symbolizes the totality of existence, both the inner and the outer.